wso2/docs-is/en/docs/guides/login/webapp-oidc.md

 configuring the authenticators or connectors with this sample application.

--   [Download](https://github.com/wso2/samples-is/releases/download/v4.3.0/pickup-manager.war) the `pickup-manager.war` file from the latest release assets.
+-   [Download](https://github.com/wso2/samples-is/releases/download/v4.3.0/pickup-manager.war) the `pickup-manager.war` file from the latest released assets.

 ### Configure the sample